fredsarm/fredsarm.github.io/notes/plan.md

             - facebook;
             - Github;
             - GitHub for this project source code;
-            - The frase *Made with enthusiasm in Brasilia* 🤓.
+            - The phrase *Made with enthusiasm in Brasilia* 🤓.
 2.  ### Contact page containg a form with the following fields:
     1. Name (mandatory);
     2.  email (mandatory);